sedol1339/files/abstracts.md

 Alemi, A. A., Morningstar, W. R., Poole, B., Fischer, I., & Dillon, J. V. (2020).
 VIB is Half Bayes. arXiv, 2011.08711.
 Retrieved from https://arxiv.org/abs/2011.08711v1

-Ashukha, A., Lyzhov, A., Molchanov, D., & Vetrov, D. (2020).
+#uncertainty #ensembling Ashukha, A., Lyzhov, A., Molchanov, D., & Vetrov, D. (2020).
 Pitfalls of In-Domain Uncertainty Estimation and Ensembling in Deep Learning. arXiv, 2002.06470.
 Retrieved from https://arxiv.org/abs/2002.06470v4

     - We point out pitfalls of existing metrics for in-domain uncertainty estimation
     - We introduce the deep ensemble equivalent score (DEE)
     - We compare different ensembling techniques and show that many of them are equivalent to an ensemble of only few independently trained networks in terms of test performance

-Bachlechner, T., Majumder, B. P., Mao, H. H., Cottrell, G. W., & McAuley, J. (2020).
+#training Bachlechner, T., Majumder, B. P., Mao, H. H., Cottrell, G. W., & McAuley, J. (2020).
 ReZero is All You Need: Fast Convergence at Large Depth. arXiv, 2003.04887.
 Retrieved from https://arxiv.org/abs/2003.04887v2

     - We propose ReZero: a modification of ResNet by adding a learnable (initially zero) multiplier to residual blocks
     - ReZero initializes each layer to perform the identity operation and satisfies initial dynamical isometry